An extension of Thomassen's result on choosability: DP-5-coloring

 \section{DP-5-coloring}

-A {\bf plane triangulation} is a plane graph such that every face is bounded by a triangle.
-A {\bf near-triangulation} is a plane graph such that every bounded face is bounded by a triangle and the unbounded face (outer face) by a cycle.
-An {\bf $\bm{\ell}$-sum} of two graphs $G_{1}$ and $G_{2}$ is the graph $G$ such that $G = G_{1} \cup G_{2}$ and $G_{1} \cap G_{2} = K_{\ell}$.
+A {\bf plane triangulation} is an embedded plane graph such that each of its faces is bounded by a cycle of length three.
+A {\bf near-triangulation} is an embedded plane graph such that each bounded face is bounded by a triangle and the unbounded face (outer face) is bounded by a cycle.
+An {\bf $\bm{\ell}$-sum} of two graphs $G'$ and $G''$ is the graph $G$ such that $G = G' \cup G''$ and $G' \cap G'' = K_{\ell}$.

 The {\bf Wagner graph} is a 3-regular graph with 8 vertices and 12 edges, see \autoref{WagnerFig}.
-The Wagner graph is nonplanar but has crossing number one.
-Note that Wagner graph cannot be a subgraph of a planar graph.
+Note that the Wagner graph is non-planar, thus the Wagner graph cannot be a subgraph of a planar graph.

-Wagner \cite{MR1513158} gave the following characterization of planar graphs in terms of minors. \begin{theorem}[Wagner's Theorem \cite{MR1513158}] A graph is planar if and only if it does not contain $K_{5}$ or $K_{3, 3}$ as a minor. \end{theorem} By Wagner's Theorem, the class of $K_{5}$-minor-free graphs is a superclass of planar graphs, and the class of $K_{3, 3}$-minor-free graphs is also a superclass of planar graphs.
+Wagner \cite{MR1513158} gave the following characterization of planar graphs in terms of graph minors. \begin{theorem}[Wagner \cite{MR1513158}] A graph is planar if and only if it does not contain $K_{5}$ or $K_{3, 3}$ as a minor. \end{theorem} By Wagner's Theorem, the class of $K_{5}$-minor-free graphs and the class of $K_{3, 3}$-minor-free graphs are two superclasses of planar graphs.

-A graph $G$ is {\bf maximal $K_{5}$-minor-free} if it is $K_{5}$-minor-free, but $G + xy$ contains a $K_{5}$-minor for each pair nonadjacent vertices $x$ and $y$ in $G$.
-Wagner \cite{MR1513158} gave the following characterization of maximal $K_{5}$-minor-free graphs. \begin{theorem}[Wagner \cite{MR1513158}] Every maximal $K_{5}$-minor-free graph can be obtained from plane triangulations and the Wagner graph by recursively $2$-sums or $3$-sums. \end{theorem}
+A graph $G$ is {\bf maximal $K_{5}$-minor-free} if it does not contain $K_{5}$ as a minor, but $G + xy$ contains a $K_{5}$-minor for every pair nonadjacent vertices $x$ and $y$ in $G$.
+Wagner \cite{MR1513158} also gave the following characterization of maximal $K_{5}$-minor-free graphs. \begin{theorem}[Wagner \cite{MR1513158}] Every maximal $K_{5}$-minor-free graph can be obtained from the Wagner graph and plane triangulations by recursively $2$-sums or $3$-sums. \end{theorem}